Aryanzutshi/VitalVault/README.md

 - Truffle Suite: Framework for writing, testing, and deploying Ethereum smart contracts.

-- Ganache: Personal blockchain for rapid development and testing of smart contracts.
+- Ganache: Personal blockchain for rapid development and testing of contracts.

 Frontend: